Wireless Access Points (AP) may seem dated since most routers have built-in wireless, but AP can be useful in many scenarios when it comes to WiFi.

 Routers can do a great job when all the devices are close and little barriers in the way, but once any distance is introduced they will need help to get a good signal.

-Access points devices can be configured to help a router in a number of ways from simply boosting a wireless signal to converting a wired connection to wireless.
+Most access point devices today are multi purpose and can be configured to help a router in a number of ways, from simply boosting a wireless signal to converting a wired connection to wireless.